-The Makara Peak Mountain Bike Park Supporters (often referred to as ‘the Supporters’) are a volunteer organisation that was established in 1998 and are made up of keen mountain bikers, runners, walkers and residents from across the wider Wellington region.
+The Makara Peak Mountain Bike Park Supporters (often referred to as ‘the Supporters’) are a volunteer organisation that was established in 1998 and are made up of keen mountain bikers, runners, walkers and residents with a passion for Makara Peak.

 Since the park opened, the Supporters have worked in partnership with Wellington City Council to develop the park.
 Thousands of volunteers have donated their time to help build over 40kms of trails, planted tens of thousands of native plants, established a comprehensive trapping network to eradicate pest species and to encourage the return of native bird life.